sangramsinghg/portfolio_diversifier/README.md

 #### WARP < 0
 ##### ASSET HURTS YOUR PORTFOLIO BY REPLICATING EXISTING EXPOSURES AND/OR INCREASING DRAWDOWNS AND VOLATILITY.

+Based on WARP, tlt and gld look promising for diversification needs

 ![Picking Stocks using Sharpe](Images/picking_stocks_using_sharpe.png)

+Based on Sharpe, shy looks promising for diversification needs.

+## Diversifers identified using a known list
+* tlt - 20+ Year Treasury Bond ETF (Identified using WARP)
+* shy - 1-3 Year Treasury Bond ETF (Identified using Sharpe)
+* gld - Gold ETF (Identified using WARP)

 ## Analyzing stocks historically: